matrayu/wild-rydes/README.md

 ## Introduction

-Wild Rydes is a conceptual ride-sharing application developed as a part of AWS Hands-On Sri Lanka 2019.
+Wild Rydes is a conceptual ride-sharing application developed by the team at AWS.
 The application presents users with an HTML-based user interface for indicating their pickup location and interfaces on the backend with a RESTful web service to submit ride requests and dispatch a nearby unicorn.

 ## Features